malik23023/DevOps_Course2024/CV/CV.md

 ---

 ## **Summary**
-I am a dedicated Software Engineering student at FAST NUCES, currently in my 4th year, with a solid foundation in software development and DevOps practices.
-My expertise includes Java, MERN Stack, Docker, and Kubernetes.
-I'm eager to expand my knowledge in cloud computing and modern DevOps methodologies.
-With hands-on experience in development and team leadership, I aim to tackle real-world challenges and contribute to innovative projects.
+I am a DevOps enthusiast and aspiring developer with a strong foundation in software development and cloud technologies.
+Currently a Software Engineering student at FAST NUCES, I have hands-on experience with tools like Docker, Kubernetes, Terraform, and GitHub Actions.
+Passionate about automation, containerization, and CI/CD pipelines, I aim to apply my skills to optimize and streamline development workflows.

 ---